 Unfortunately, there are limitations to the Clerk's Office staff assistance.

-As mentioned elsewhere on this website, the court has prohibited the clerk’s office and the chambers staff of the court’s judges from giving legal advice.
+Please be advised that the Clerk's Office staff and the Chambers Staff of the court’s judges are prohibited from giving legal advice.
 For example, they cannot:

 - Explain the meaning of a particular statutory provision or rule